9erson/bytebles/courses/First Byte at Python/Lesson 2 - Data Types.md

 ### Chew the Byte
 1. Write a program that takes the temperature in Celsius for two different days and calculates the absolute difference in temperatures.
+2. A hiker starts and ends their hike at different altitudes (measured in meters).
+Calculate the absolute difference in altitude between the starting and ending points.